Senior Connection hosts presidential museums talk

 United Way volunteer opportunities

-Llama Llama Read-A-Rama, a St. Cloud Area community initiative to encourage reading with children starting at birth, seeks volunteers for Thursday and Friday, April 11-12..
-The United Way of Central Minnesota Success By 6 is working with community partners to move this important message forward.
-Volunteers can read to children and assist with projects in preschools, Head Start Reach Up Inc. and Boys and Girls Clubs.
+Volunteer and read to children!
+Volunteers can read to children and assist with projects in preschools, Head Start Reach Up Inc., and Boys and Girls Clubs on April 11-12.
 All readers are encouraged to talk about their work/daily life as part of their volunteer experience so children hear about the importance of reading in everyday activity.
-Contact Mary Krippner, United Way volunteer coordinator, at 320-223-7991.
+For more information, contact Mary Krippner, United Way volunteer coordinator, at 320-223-7991.